adamsilver/fdpb/03-book-a-flight.md

 - Pressing <kbd>Left</kbd> moves to the previous day.
 Pressing <kbd>Right</kbd> moves to the next day.
 Pressing <kbd>Up</kbd> moves to the same day in the previous week.
 Pressing <kbd>Down</kbd> moves to the same day in the next week.
 This way, users can move freely and efficiently between days and months.
 - Pressing <kbd>Enter</kbd> or <kbd>Space</kbd> will confirm selection, populate the text box with the date, move focus back to the text box and finally, close the calendar.
 - Pressing <kbd>Escape</kbd> hides the calendar and moves focus to the button.
-- Pressing <kbd>Tab</kbd> within the grid should hide the calendar and move to the next focusable element in the Document — whatever that may be.

 #### Screen Readers